About the Test

 Interpreting test results

-A report of your fibrinogen levels will show the amount of fibrinogen antigen and/or active fibrinogen in milligrams per deciliter (mg/dL), which will be compared to their reference range.
-Reference ranges, which can vary from lab to lab, help your doctor compare your fibrinogen level to the test results of a large sample of healthy people.
+A report of your fibrinogen levels will typically show the amount of active (or functional) fibrinogen in milligrams per deciliter (mg/dL), which will be compared to their reference range.
+While they can vary from lab to lab, reference ranges help your doctor compare your fibrinogen level to the test results of a large sample of healthy people.
+The fibrinogen antigen test is less commonly used and not offered by most hospital-based labs.

 The results of fibrinogen testing will generally be described as above, below, or within the reference range.
-However, fibrinogen levels are usually compared with other coagulation tests, like prothrombin time and partial thromboplastin time, in order to properly evaluate the severity and cause of abnormal blood clotting.
+However, fibrinogen levels are usually compared with other coagulation tests, like PT and PTT, to properly evaluate the severity and cause of abnormal blood clotting.

 Abnormally low levels of fibrinogen can interfere with the creation of blood clots which may result in unexpected and excessive bleeding.

-Fibrinogen disorders are associated with abnormal fibrinogen activity and low levels of fibrinogen.
-These disorders may be genetic, meaning they are inherited from a parent, or acquired as a result of injury or disease.
+Fibrinogen disorders are associated with abnormal function and/or quantity of fibrinogen.
+These disorders may be genetic, meaning they are inherited from a parent or acquired as a result of injury or disease.
 Abnormal fibrinogen can be classified in the following ways:

-- Afibrinogenemia is a rare condition in which the body does not produce any functional fibrinogen.
+- Afibrinogenemia is a rare condition in which the body produces no functional fibrinogen.

-- Hypofibrinogenemia is a deficiency of fibrinogen, in which levels are chronically below 150 mg/dL.
+- Hypofibrinogenemia is a deficiency of fibrinogen, in which activity and antigen levels are chronically below the lower limit of normal reference.

-- Dysfibrinogenemia is a dysfunction of the fibrinogen, in which normal levels may occur, but the fibrinogen protein does not function normally.
+- Dysfibrinogenemia is a dysfunction of the fibrinogen, in which antigen levels may be normal, but the fibrinogen protein does not function normally (decrease in activity).

-- Hypodysfibrinogenemia means that there is both a decrease in the amount of fibrinogen and its ability to form blood clots.
+- Hypodysfibrinogenemia means there is a decrease in the amount of fibrinogen and its ability to form blood clots (decrease in both antigen and activity levels).

-Abnormally high levels of fibrinogen may occur as part of the body’s normal response to an injury, infection, or inflammation.
-Higher levels of fibrinogen can also occur for the other reasons including:
+Abnormally high fibrinogen levels may occur as part of the body’s normal response to an injury, acute stress, infection, or inflammation.
+Higher levels of fibrinogen can also occur for other reasons including:

 - Tobacco use